bootsector/smd-sixbutton-encoder/README.md

 This is a FREE implementation licensed under MIT license.

-Let me know about your cool projected featuring this implementation.
+Let me know about your cool projectes featuring this implementation.
 Enjoy!

 bootsector